Regression analysis

 Thus, in the example above, salary is the dependent variable and highest educational attainment, weekly hours worked, and age are the independent variables.

-When do I use a regression analysis?
+When do we use a regression analysis?

 By performing a regression analysis two goals can be pursued.
 On the one hand, the influence of one or more variables on another variable can be measured, and on the other hand, the regression can be used to predict a variable by one or more other variables.
+For example:

 1) Measurement of the influence of one or more variables on another variable